Marcus Semien Player Props: Rangers vs. Cubs

 Cubs Pitching Rankings

-- The 10.4 strikeouts per nine innings put together by the Cubs pitching staff ranks third in the league.
+- The pitching staff for the Cubs has a collective 10.5 K/9, the third-best in the league.

-- The Cubs have the 16th-ranked team ERA across all league pitching staffs (4.70).
+- The Cubs' 3.91 team ERA ranks 12th among all MLB pitching staffs.

-- Cubs pitchers combine to allow four home runs (0.8 per game), the fourth-fewest in the league.
+- Cubs pitchers combine to give up the second-fewest home runs in baseball (four total, 0.7 per game).

-- Stroman (1-0) starts for the Cubs, his second of the season.
+- Steele (0-0) gets the start for the Cubs, his second of the season.

-- The right-hander last appeared on Thursday, March 30 against the Milwaukee Brewers, when he went six scoreless innings while giving up three hits.
+- His last time out came in relief on Friday when the lefty tossed 2/3 innings against the Texas Rangers while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.